 Territory

-Where vision is lived, interdependence enacted, and agency exercised
+Where vision is lived, interdependence enacted,

-This platform is organized around two complementary perspectives: Conservation in Practice, grounded in the experience of Indigenous peoples, local communities, and their partners; and Academic Contribution, which reflects on how universities and researchers can support this work on terms defined by communities themselves.
+This platform is organized around two complementary perspectives: Conservation in Practice, grounded in the experience of Indigenous Peoples, local communities, and their partners; and Academic Contribution, which reflects on how universities and researchers can support this work on terms defined by communities themselves.
 These are connected through a shared conceptual framework that brings together foundational principles, relationships, and pathways for action.

 Current opportunities & events